Skin Grafting Treatment & Management

 An alternative to bolster placement is the use of basting sutures and a pressure dressing over a nonadherent dressing applied directly over the graft.
 If a bolster is used, it and any nonabsorbing sutures or staples can be removed in 7-10 days.
 In certain instances, the surgeon may wish to delay graft harvesting and transplantation for 2-3 weeks, allowing the defect to partially granulate.
 This technique of delayed grafting may correct for a thickness mismatch and provide a more receptive recipient bed in the case of relative avascularity.

-As with all grafting procedures, a donor site wound is created, and, in the case of STSGs, the wound is a partial-thickness wound that heals by granulation.
+As with all grafting procedures, a donor site wound is created when the graft is harvested; in the case of STSGs, the wound is a partial-thickness wound that heals by granulation.
 Often, the secondary defect is the slowest to heal, and it is the source of most of the postoperative discomfort.
 To aid in the healing of this partial-thickness wound, occlusive dressings (eg, Scarlet Red gauze) or semipermeable dressings (eg, OpSite, Vigilon) are used during the period of re-epithelialization, which may last 7-21 days, depending on the depth of the wound (see image below).
 To avoid unnecessary concerns, the patient should be aware that a significant amount of serous and serosanguineous fluid may drain from the wound during the period of re-epithelialization.

 To aid in healing a partial-thickness skin wound, To aid in healing a partial-thickness skin wound, occlusive dressings such as Scarlet Red gauze are used.